Piano Forum

 - "been doing ABRSM performance for feedback"

-You're self-taught but you're using good sources, and getting feedback, which should take you a long way.
+You're self-taught but you're using instructional sources, and getting feedback, which should take you a long way.
 Only you can answer your question, "I wonder how long I can keep going without a teacher."

 I suppose when the time comes you'll know...